-While the bulls are sometimes injured during matches, surprisingly little damage is done, considering the sharpness of their horns and the size of the animals.
-Though the seko work closely with the bulls, sometimes just centimeters away as they cajole and command them forward, they know what they're doing, and how to stay out of harm's way.
-It is not at all dangerous for spectators; in fact, supporters clamor to pose with their favorites, even posing with their infants sitting on a bull's broad back.
+Not really.
+The bulls occasionally get injured during matches, although surprisingly little damage is done considering their sharpness of the horns and the size of the animals.
+Though the seko work closely with the bulls, sometimes standing centimeters away as they cajole and command them forward, they know what they're doing and stay out of harm's way.
+It is not at all dangerous for spectators; in fact, supporters clamor to pose with their favorites, even posing with their infants sitting on the bulls' broad backs.